sixfab/Sixfab_PPP_Installer/README.md

 `What is your carrier APN?`

 Here, it asks for your carrier's APN.
 For me it is `super`.
 Because I use Sixfab SIM.
-Please search it on your SIM provider documentations.
+Please search it on documentations of your SIM provider .
 You can reach the information by using `WHAT IS [YOUR PROVIDER NAME]'s APN` keywords probably.

 `Does your carrier need username and password?
 [Y/n]`